polkadot-developers/polkadot-docs/polkadot-protocol/architecture/parachains/overview.md

 ## Shared Security: Validated by the Relay Chain

 The relay chain provides a layer of economic security for its parachains.
-Parachains submit proof-of-validation (PoV) data to the relay chain for validation through [**collators**](../../glossary.md#collator), upon which the relay chains' validators ensure the validity of this data in accordance with the STF for that particular parachain.
-In other words, the **consensus for a parachain follows the relay chain.** While parachains choose how a block is authored, what it contains, and who authors it, the relay chain ultimately provides finality and consensus for those blocks.
+Parachains submit proof of validation (PoV) data to the relay chain for validation through [collators](/polkadot-protocol/glossary/#collator), upon which the relay chains' validators ensure the validity of this data in accordance with the STF for that particular parachain.
+In other words, the consensus for a parachain follows the relay chain.
+While parachains choose how a block is authored, what it contains, and who authors it, the relay chain ultimately provides finality and consensus for those blocks.

 !!!tip "The Parachains Protocol"
     For more information regarding the parachain and relay chain validation process, view the Polkadot Wiki: [Parachains' Protocol Overview: Protocols' Summary](https://wiki.polkadot.network/docs/learn-parachains-protocol#protocols-summary){target=\blank}